 There are many laws involving the expulsion of exceptional students

 (students who move at a faster/slower pace than others; ones with

 disabilities).
 The laws shown from the link below, state what a teacher

 can and cannot do.
 There are also the laws in which students have to

-there, there wouldn’t be a place where they could come to every day.
+trouble there, there wouldn’t be a place where they could come to every

-These obstacles are preventing most students from progressing in their
+day.
+These obstacles are preventing most students from progressing in

 there any pending legislation dealing with your lobbying idea?
 Explain.

 If there is not, what would you like to see proposed.
 Elaborate.